Bites: Current Concepts

 OCCLUSAL CONFUSION

-The inability of traditional dentistry to understand how bites work is revealed by the way bites are managed clinically.
+The inability of traditional dentistry to understand bites is revealed by the way they are managed clinically.
 Altering a bite has been described as "sailing into uncharted waters".
-Most dental authorities consider any bite treatment, even stabilizing a bite, to be invasive and therefore only to be used as a last resort.
-Clinical dentistry treats the bite table as a wall with a number of critical support areas (centric stops), each of which must be carefully preserved; because reducing it could cause the existing bite to become lost and difficult or impossible to find again.
-Therefore, bite changes are considered dangerous, because they are irreversible.
-The reluctance to change a bite is so widespread in clinical dentistry today that successful phase one disk recapturing procedures using oral orthopedic appliances are usually followed by an attempt to return to the pre-treatment bite, even though that process causes more than half of the patients to undergo recurrence of the disk displacement and at least some recurrence of symptoms.
+Most dental authorities consider any bite treatment, even stabilizing a bite, to be invasive because it is irreversible, and therefore only to be used as a last resort.
+Clinical dentistry treats the bite table as a wall with a number of critical support areas (centric stops), each of which must be carefully preserved; because reducing any one of them could cause the existing bite to become lost and difficult or impossible to find again.
+For that reason, any bite adjustment is considered irreversible and therefore generally contraindicated.

-If a bite is corrected according to conventional standards and patients complain of discomfort, their discomfort is assumed to be caused by factors other than bite strain.
-Patients who have become uncomfortable with the feel of their bite following proper dental reconstruction have been diagnosed as having occlusal disease, occlusal neurosis, occlusal dysesthesia,1 occlusal hyperawareness, positive occlusal sense, body dysmorphic disorder, somatoform disorder, monosymptomatic hypochondriacal psychosis,2 or phantom bite syndrome3.
-Studies of this condition have found that it is not associated with any recognized anatomical features or proprioceptive changes, such as altered interdental thickness discrimination.4-5 Treatments reportedly used for it have included cognitive behavioral therapy, counseling, psychotherapy, and medications including pimozide (a neuroleptic drug),6-7 dothiepin (antidepressant),8 tricyclic antidepressants,9-10 serotonin-selective reuptake inhibitors, seratonin-norepinephrine reuptake inhibitors,9,11-12 monozide (anti-psychotic),13 mirtazapine (noradrenergic and specific serotoninergic antidepressant), and aripripazole (a dopamine partial agonist).9
+If a bite that has been reconstructed perfectly according to conventional standards still causes chronic jaw discomfort, the conventional standards are not questioned, but the discomfort is generally assumed to be caused by some pathology other than bite strain.
+The diagnoses used to describe these cases have included occlusal disease, occlusal neurosis, occlusal dysesthesia,1 occlusal hyperawareness, positive occlusal sense, body dysmorphic disorder, somatoform disorder, monosymptomatic hypochondriacal psychosis,2 and phantom bite syndrome3.
+Studies of these supposedly pathological conditions have found that they are not associated with any recognized anatomical features or proprioceptive changes, such as altered interdental thickness discrimination.4-5 Treatments reportedly used for them have included cognitive behavioral therapy, counseling, psychotherapy, and medications including pimozide (a neuroleptic drug),6-7 dothiepin (antidepressant),8 tricyclic antidepressants,9-10 serotonin-selective reuptake inhibitors, seratonin-norepinephrine reuptake inhibitors,9,11-12 monozide (anti-psychotic),13 mirtazapine (noradrenergic and specific serotoninergic antidepressant), and aripripazole (a dopamine partial agonist).9

-Most of the clinical research on bites has attempted to precisely locate the best mandibular position for simultaneous contact of all the teeth, or at least all the back teeth, because the conceptual frameworks by which dentists evaluate bites grew out of laboratory techniques that employ a hinge articulator to mount the models of the upper and lower dentitions.
-However, human mandibles, as all mammalian mandibles, do not work like hinges, even multi-adjustable hinges.
-Instead, they always allow the mandible some horizontal freedom of movement within the central bite area.
-In fact, that horizontal freedom of movement due to the TMJs was the breakthrough that distinguished mammals from reptiles, because it enabled mammals to rub their teeth together in order to chew food, rather than just tear and swallow it like reptiles.
-Thus the mammalian bite table functions as a platform that occupies an area.
+Nearly all of the clinical research on bites has attempted to locate the single best mandibular position for simultaneous contact of all the teeth, or at least all the back teeth, with light contacts between the front teeth; because the conceptual frameworks by which dentists evaluate bites grew out of laboratory techniques that employ hinge articulators, which open and close on one clearly defined and repeatable trajectory.
+However, natural mandibles do not work like hinges, even multi-adjustable hinges.
+In all mammals, the bite table functions as a platform that occupies an area, not a point.
 That area is certainly smaller today than it was in our pre-industrial ancestors, but there is no reason to expect it to be zero.

-The bite table is not a wall, but a dynamic platform in which each structual member is constantly adapting its position to keep its articular surfaces aligned with functional forces.
-Normal healthy human teeth have a mobility of 50 - 100 microns,14-15 and they can adaptively shift position by hundreds of microns overnight to accommodate bite forces.
-Therefore, reversing symptoms produced by a bite change does not require precisely reproducing all the critical support areas that existed before the change - it requires restoring the ability of the bite to provide a stable central bracing platform and a range of motion that is acceptable to the rest of the postural system.
-The barrier to using bite change therapeutically has been our inability to predict the effects of altering a bite in any particular manner, because we have not understood how bites work orthopedically.
+Also, while the bite table is treated clinically like a structural wall with a number of critical supports, it is actually a dynamic platform in which each supporting member is constantly adapting its position to fit functional forces.
+Normal healthy human teeth have a mobility of 100 - 150 microns,14-15 and they can adaptively shift position by hundreds of microns overnight to accommodate bite forces.
+Reversing the symptoms produced by a problemmatic bite change does not require precisely recreating all the critical support areas that existed before the change - it requires restoring the ability of the bite to provide a stable platform in a location and surrounded by a range of motion that are acceptable to the rest of the jaw and postural systems.

 BITES AND TMJ DISORDERS

 Bite strain can certainly cause TMJ disorders.
-Symptoms have been produced experimentally by adding high fillings (bite interferences) to centric stops,16-20 working side excursions,21-23 and balancing side contacts.24-31 In one subject, an experimental temporary bite interference only .25 mm tall caused symptoms that persisted for nine months until they were treated with a bite plate.32 It's reasonable to expect the bite to affect TMJ health, because it determines the braced location and functional range of motion of the condyles; and the location of the braced (close packed) position and the functional range of motion of the articulating bones in other joints affects their health.
-It's also reasonable to expect the bite to affect the health of the jaw muscles, because it provides their primary exercise template.
-In other parts of the body, the physical features of the template against which muscles exercise affects the health of those muscles, and the jaw muscles have been shown to react almost immediately to even minute changes in the contours of their exercise template.33-38
+Symptoms have been produced experimentally by adding a high filling (bite interference) to a centric stop,16-20 a working side excursion,21-23 or a balancing side contact.24-31 In one subject, an experimental bite interference only .25 mm tall caused symptoms that persisted for nine months after removing the interference until the patient was treated with a bite plate.32 It's reasonable to expect the bite to affect TMJ health, because it determines the fully seated (braced) location and functional range of motion of the condyles; and the location of the close packed position and the functional range of motion of the articulating bones in other joints affects their health.
+It's also reasonable to expect the bite to affect the health of the jaw muscles, because it provides the platform they rest on and exercise against.
+The jaw muscles have been shown to react almost immediately to even minute changes in the contours of the bite table.33-38

-However, researchers have been unable to find a connection between TMJ disorders and bites.39-40 A few bite parameters (deep overbite, anterior open bite, loss of posterior support, and unilateral cross-bite) show weak correlations with TMJ disorders at extreme values; but normal variants of most bite parameters show no correlation with any functional condition.41-42 As a result of this failure to correlate, some researchers have concluded that the bite plays no significant role in TMJ disorders and therefore that evidence based treatment provides no justification for bite treatment.
+Despite those obvious connections, researchers have been unable to find any correlations between TMJ disorders and bite parameters.39-40 A few bite parameters (deep overbite, anterior open bite, loss of posterior support, and unilateral cross-bite) show weak correlations with TMJ disorders at extreme values; but normal variants show no correlation with any functional condition.41-42 As a result of this failure to correlate bite parameters and symptoms, some researchers have concluded that the bite must play no significant role in TMJ disorders.

-However, lack of evidence of a correlation is not evidence of lack of a correlation.
-It may be that we just don't know enough about bites or TMJ disorders to demonstrate the correlation between them.
+However, lack of evidence of association is not evidence of lack of association.
+It may be that we just don't know enough about bites or TMJ disorders to demonstrate the association between them.
 Indeed there is good evidence to support that explanation.
-The parameters that we use to compare and contrast different bites include static measurements of spatial relationships between upper and lower teeth and some measurements of sliding and incidental tooth contacts, however none of those parameters has ever been well correlated with jaw system health or TMJ disorder symptoms.
+The parameters that we use to compare different bites include static measurements of spatial relationships between upper and lower teeth and some measurements of sliding and incidental tooth contacts, however none of those parameters has ever been well correlated with jaw system health or TMJ disorder symptoms.
 For decades we have known that some people with chronic TMJ disorder symptoms and difficulty chewing have textbook perfect bites, while other people with very irregular bites have excellent jaw system health and function.
-In research, the bite is an uncontrolled variable.
-Studies that attempt to evaluate the effect of altering bite parameters yield inconsistent results, because they are probably helping some people and hurting others.
+In research, the bite has been an uncontrolled variable.
+Studies that have attempted to evaluate the effects of bite treatments have yielded inconsistent results, because the bite treatments used, (mostly equilibration or restoration in CR), helped some people and hurt others.
 Even balancing side interferences are correlated with TMJ disorder symptoms in some studies,43-44 and not in others.45-47

 BITE STABILITY

-The only bite parameter that we at least try to measure which has any functional relevance is stability.48 On average, people with TMJ disorders have less stable bites than normals.49 However even that relationship has been difficult to demonstrate, because our techniques for measuring bite stability are so crude compared with the sensitivity of the system.
+The only currently measurable bite parameter that has any functional relevance is stability.48 On average, people with TMJ disorders have less stable bites than normals.49 However even that relationship has been difficult to demonstrate, because our techniques for measuring bite stability are so crude compared with the sensitivity of the system.
 There are three problems with our current techniques for measuring bite stability.

 One problem is the thickness of the measuring device.
 Bite stability is measured as the ability to evenly distribute biting pressure on a 100 micron thick piezoelectric film sensor (Tek Scan or Accura) or a slightly thinner and less sensitive plastic sheet (Prescale Occluzer System), to mark bite surfaces with 40 to 60 micron thick carbon paper or inked cloth, or to penetrate a sheet of thin wax.
-Yet all these materials that must be interposed between the teeth are much too thick to give clinically relevant information.
+These materials are much too thick to provide clinically relevant information.
 The neuromusculature of the masticatory system reacts to interferences less than 8 microns tall,50-52 yet even the thinnest marking device is at least twice that thick, and most are several times that thick.

 A second problem is tooth mobility.
-Teeth at rest are so delicately suspended in the middle of their sockets that they move easily over small distances.53 When a patient bites, the first teeth to contact shift to allow other teeth to contact, and our marking devices cannot distinguish between the first teeth to hit and the subsequent contacts.
+Teeth at rest are so delicately suspended in the middle of their sockets that they move easily over small distances.53 When a patient bites, the first teeth to contact shift to allow other teeth to contact, and our marking devices cannot distinguish between the first contacts and subsequent contacts.

 A third problem is the variability of mandibular closing trajectories.
-The order of bite contacts at the termination of any closure of steeply intercuspated teeth depends on the precise closing trajectory, which depends on variables such as posture and mental state.
+The teeth that first contact at the termination of any jaw closure depends on the precise closing trajectory, which depends on variables such as posture and mental state.
 It only becomes consistent after a series of consecutive mandibular closures has allowed the jaw muscles to hone in on whatever bracing position provides the most stable bite platform after the teeth have shifted in any way they need to provide maximal stability in that bracing position.

-Even if dentists can't measure the functional aspects of bites or understand how they work with the rest of the body, they need techniques for managing bite problems and reconstructing bites in clinical practice.
-The techniques that are currently used and the conceptual models that have been built to rationalize them are described below:
+BITE PHILOSOPHIES - Even if dentists can't measure the functional aspects of bites or understand how they work with the rest of the body, they need techniques for managing bite problems and reconstructing bites in clinical practice.
+The techniques that are currently used and the conceptual models that rationalize them are described below:

-Centric relation (CR), which is still the most commonly held bite philosophy and a deeply held belief system among many dentists, is a conceptual model that grew out of the use of hinge articulators to set denture teeth a century ago.
-Dentists learned that, if the mandible is pushed back as far as possible, it can be made to consistently rotate open and closed like a hinge around an axis drawn between the TMJs; and, if the denture teeth are set to all contact at the same height on that hinge-axis closing trajectory, the dentures remain stable during chewing and swallowing.
-Later, when dentists needed to construct effective chewing surfaces for making crowns and bridges, they found that making the teeth fit together on that same hinge axis trajectory seemed to enable effective chewing and also prevent the rapid periodontal breakdown that sometimes occurred when other positions were used to build the bite.
-CR seemed to work clinically, and it provided a consistent reference point for comparing different bites and changes to bites.
+CENTRIC RELATION - CR, the most commonly held bite philosophy and a deeply held belief system among many dentists, is a conceptual model that grew out of the use of hinge articulators to set denture teeth a century ago.
+Dentists learned that, if the mandible is pushed back as far as possible, it can be made to consistently rotate open and closed like a hinge around an axis drawn between the TMJs; and, if the denture teeth are set to all contact at the same height on that hinge-axis trajectory, the dentures remain stable during chewing and swallowing.
+Later, when dentists needed to also construct effective chewing surfaces for making crowns and bridges, they found that making the teeth fit together on that same hinge axis trajectory seemed to enable effective chewing and also prevent the rapid periodontal breakdown that sometimes occurred when other positions were used to build the bite.

 FIGURE 1 - REDRAWING THE ENVELOPE OF MANDIBULAR MOVEMENT